 3 Weeks Morocco Trip Itinerary / Taghazout, the laidback fisherman’s village

 Taghazout is a laidback relaxed village close to Agadir.
 It’s a well known by surfers as it’s a great place to surf.
 Since I can remember myself, I have always wanted to learn surfing and I tried it for the first time in Taghazout.
 It was very challenging and difficult and I couldn’t find balance on the board not even once.
-With other words, I was awful at it, but practice makes perfect, so one day I might go back to Taghazout and stay there for longer learning to do it.
+In other words, I was awful at it, but practice makes perfect, so one day I might go back to Taghazout and stay there for longer learning to do it.
 Sounds like a perfect plan to me.

 I do highly recommend everyone planning to visit Morocco to make a stop there!!